javalent/fantasy-statblocks/README.md

 Editing a layout block will show additional advanced options.

-## Import Monsters
+## Import Creatures

-Homebrew monsters can be imported from various sources here.
+Homebrew creatures can be imported from various sources here.

 # Installation